Petersburg comes up short of state final

 Russell ended with 18 points and Daisha Summers scored 12 with six rebounds.
 Clark came off the bench to garner 15, as Wyoming East became the rare squad to dominate Petersburg in that department 21-10.

-The Warriors move onto the state championship Saturday at 12:30 p.m. against either Parkersburg Catholic or Williamstown — their fourth final in five seasons.
+The Warriors move onto the state championship today at 12:30 p.m. against Parkersburg Catholic — their fourth final in five seasons.

 Petersburg’s Burgess made sure her tournament slump only lasted a game.
 The senior ended with a team-high 14 points on 6 of 11 shooting and seven rebounds, bouncing back from a four-point performance against Charleston Catholic in the team’s quarterfinal win Wednesday.